March 29, 2017

-This post originally appeared on It’s A Tink Thing and is re-posted with permission.
-A...
+This post was originally published on Respectfully Connected and is re-posted here with permission.
+A lot...

 The diagnosis of autism is a life-changing event.
 It opens a phase of life that raises many often-difficult questions.
 As time passes, questions continue to rise and often seem to outnumber the answers.
 The good news is there are answers in the form of proven intervention methods.
 Through informed action and the use of appropriate treatments and interventions, you can continue to enhance your child’s quality of life today and across their lifetime.